oleynik/print-variables/README.md

 ## Overview
 This project read all Environment Variables and System Properties and print them to the System Output.
-The main purpose of this project is to test passing Variables and Proprties.
+The main purpose of this project is to test passing Variables and Properties.

 ## FAQ
 ### How to build the Project?